mboecker/edcert/README.md

 4. Transmit your certificates in a json-encoded format over the network.
 5. Sign and verify data with the certificates using the ".sign" and ".verify" methods.

+The design uses the "super-secure, superfast" elliptic curve Ed25519, which you can learn more about here: https://ed25519.cr.yp.to/

 ## License

 MIT